React-Automation-Studio/React-Automation-Studio/README.md

     }
 ```

 Although it is more ingenious to create separate user access groups and to define access for specific users.
-The example below first denies user1 and user2 access to all process variables and enables read access to all pvs that start with "pva://testIOC:Harp1", "pva://testIOC:FC2" and "pva://testIOC:amplitude".
-And only enables write access for "pva://testIOC:amplitude".
+The example below first denies user1 and user2 access to all process variables and enables read access to all pvs that start with "testIOC:Harp1", "testIOC:FC2" and "testIOC:amplitude".
+And only enables write access for "testIOC:amplitude".

 ```json
 "UAG1":